Terms of sale

 Article 7 — Client-initiated cancellation

-Any cancellation of a session as the Company’s initiative automatically entails the full refund of any sum already received from Clients.
-In particular, the Company does not guarantee multi-client sessions that do not meet a minimum quorum of 4 (four) trainees at least 7 (seven) calendar days ahead of session.
+Any cancellation of a session as the Company’s initiative automatically entails the full refund of any sum already received from Clients to the Company.
+In particular, the Company does not guarantee multi-client sessions that do not meet a minimum quorum of 3 (three) trainees at least 7 (seven) calendar days ahead of session.

 Any cancellation of an agreement by the Client, including the context of their right to retractation (by registered letter with receipt acknowledgement as defined in article L6353-6 of French Labor Law) carries cancellation fees as per the table below.
 Depending on the prior receipt of a downpayment, a partial refund may occur, or conversely entail extra invoicing:

-French Clients should note that sums lost due to cancellation fees cannot be accounted in Professional Tax development participation, nor be covered by OPCA financing.
+French Clients should note that sums lost due to cancellation fees cannot be accounted in Professional Tax development participation, nor be covered by OPCO financing.

 The Company can also not be held liable for any expense incurred by the Client or their trainees in connection to the training: transport, lodging, food, etc.